 In total, there are 55 species of fish native to the waters of the Bay State.
 In order to make this list, these species have to spend at least some part of their lives in freshwater, as well as appear in the Peterson Field Guide to Freshwater Fishes.
 Of the 55 species, members of the minnow family form the largest group, coming in with 19 individuals.
 Due to the location and geography of Massachusetts, there is a good mix of both coldwater and warmwater species indigenous to the state.
 Some fish are anadromous, while others live in coastal rivers year-round, and others yet inhabit inland waters.
 Some of these species are only native to one or two watersheds in the state, but were introduced elsewhere in the commonwealth where they aren’t native.

 Alewife (Alosa pseudoharengus): An anadromous shad species closed to angling in Massachusetts.
-Alewife spawn in coastal rivers the ponds connected to these rivers.
+Alewife spawn in coastal rivers and the ponds connected to them.

 American brook lamprey (Lampetra appendix): A threatened, non-parasitic lamprey species.
 These fish spawn and live in clear, cool streams, and as such are good indicators of water quality.